-Stress is a precursor to burnout, making it important to identify the signs and symptoms associated with stress.
-These signs and symptoms are multidimensional, with physical, psychologic/psychiatric, and interpersonal/social manifestations [1; 2; 20].
+Stress is a precursor to burnout, making it important to identify the signs and symptoms and address the issue.
+These signs and symptoms are multidimensional, with physical, psychological/psychiatric, and interpersonal/social manifestations [1; 2; 20].
 As such, a multidisciplinary approach should be taken not only to confirm the presence of stress and/or burnout but also to rule out other illnesses or conditions.
 In addition to the traditional medical history and physical examination, a social and occupational history should be obtained in an effort to identify potential stress factors and possible social consequences [20].
 An evaluation of the type, course, and frequency of symptoms can help distinguish them as signs of stress or burnout, and a drug history can help to identify potential substance abuse problems.
-The signs and symptoms of stress discussed here are similar across work settings.
-Burnout among healthcare workers is associated with these characteristics as well as some unique features, which will be described later.
+The signs and symptoms of stress discussed here are similar across work settings, although, as mentioned, these symptoms may be exaggerated among healthcare workers due to the nature of their work [6; 31].